 Kids aged up to 8 years need 1½ serves of protein daily; from about 9 years old they need 2½ serves per day.
-Nuts are prohibited in many Australian schools, so try incorporating some of these nut-free protein sources into your child's lunch box (each item below represents 1 serve):
+Nuts may be banned at your child's school, so try incorporating some of these nut-free protein sources into your child's lunch box.
+Each item represents one serve:

 - 2 hard-boiled eggs

-- 1 cup cooked or canned chick peas
+- one cup cooked or canned chick peas

 3. Throw in some veggies

-Because they provide energy, vitamins, minerals, antioxidants, fibre and water, vegetables help to protect your child from getting sick.
-With the exception of avocados, veggies are also usually low in fat.
-(Avocados are full of 'healthy' monounsaturated fats though, so they’re still good for your kids to eat.)
+Because vegetables provide energy, vitamins, minerals, antioxidants, fibre and water, veggies help to protect your child from diseases.
+With the exception of avocados, veggies are usually low in fat.
+Avocados are full of 'healthy' monounsaturated fats though, so they’re still good for your kids to eat.

 School kids aged 4 to 8 need 4½ serves of vegetables daily, which increases to 5 serves from age 9.
-Add some of these veggies to your child's lunch box (each item represents 1 serve):
+Add some of these veggies to your child's lunch box.
+Each item represents one serve:

 - ½ cup sweet corn